oktadev/okta-blog/_source/_posts/2021-10-18-security-headers-best-practices.md

 ### X-Content-Type-Options

 This header prevents MIME-sniffing.
-MIME-sniffing is when browsers try to determine the the document's file type by examining its content and disregarding the server's instructions set in the Content-Type header.
+MIME-sniffing is when browsers try to determine the document's file type by examining its content and disregarding the server's instructions set in the Content-Type header.

 MIME-sniffing is a useful feature but can lead to vulnerabilities.
 For example, an attacker can upload a JavaScript file with the extension of an image file.
-When others try to view the image, their browsers detect that the file is a JavaScript file and executes it instead of rendering it as an image.
+When others try to view the image, their browsers detect that the file is a JavaScript file and execute it instead of rendering it as an image.
 Setting this header to "nosniff" will prevent MIME-sniffing.

 ```
 X-Content-Type-Options: nosniff